Updated April 2026

 Vehicle Origin

-Both NZ-new and imported vehicles (commonly Japanese imports) are eligible.
-However, some grey-import models with limited parts availability may attract higher premiums or restricted cover.
+Both Australian-delivered and imported vehicles are eligible.
+However, some grey-import models with limited parts availability may attract higher premiums or restricted cover options.

 Modifications

-Significantly modified vehicles - including engine swaps, performance chips, aftermarket turbo kits and lowered suspension - may be excluded or subject to specific conditions.
+Significantly modified vehicles, including engine swaps, performance chips, aftermarket turbo kits and lowered suspension, may be excluded or subject to special conditions.

 What MBI Covers